 At Anglia Ruskin we are committed to ensuring that our research students get the most out of their studies with us.
-The following have been designed to support you towards successful completion, submission and defence of your research thesis:
+The following advice has been designed to support you towards successful completion, submission and defence of your research thesis.

-Developing your Research Skills - you are asked to use this opportunity to review your research skills development with respect to the skills identified in the Researcher Development Framework from Vitae.
-Please use the research skills training needs analysis form to identify your skills needs.
-The Researcher Development Framework contains a total of 63 skills statements.
-This is a large number.
-The Framework has, however, at its core, four sectors, each with three main skill sets.
-We advise that, in undertaking your research skills needs analysis, you focus on sections of the Framework, or limit your analysis to about 20 of the skills given.
+You should seek every opportunity to review your research skills and identify your development needs throughout your studies.
+A useful tool to help you do this is the Vitae Researcher Development Framework (RDF), which contains a total of 63 skills statements.
+Obviously, this is a large number!
+The RDF Framework has, however, four sectors at its core, each with three main skill sets.
+We advise that, in undertaking your research skills needs analysis, you focus on specific sectors of the Framework, or limit your analysis to about 20 of the skills given.
 Clearly, you should change the focus of your analysis each year so that you cover the entire set of skills during your period of study as a research degree candidate.

-Career Development & CV - You should be thinking about future career plans.
-For further information on developing your research career, please see the Research Student Handbook.
-As you develop your research, it is adviseable to record details of your professional development, including attendance and participation at conferences /seminars.
-The Careers Service at Anglia Ruskin is always pleased to advise research students.
+In addition to developing your research skills, you should be thinking about your future.
+For further information on developing your research career, please see the Research Student Handbook; the Employability Service at Anglia Ruskin is always pleased to advise research students.